whatmakeart/modeling-and-fabrication/content/modules/09-cnc-introduction/9-04-cnc-design-research.md

 ## Research Design Parameters

 Look up standard stool heights, chair sizes, and table sizes.
 You can simply enter these search terms into Google.
 Write down what you find.
 You do not have to make something a standard size but generally it is a good place to start your design process.

-# Design Requirements

-- Support the weight of a person or the intended item
-- Have considered aesthetics
-- Use 1/2" or 3/4" plywood
-- Use more than 1 type of joint
-- Have a considered and designed top surface, this could have engraving or decorative joints
-- Be a relatively standard size
-- Fit pieces on a half sheet of plywood or full sheet of plywood

-# Assignment Deliverables Summary

-1. Folder of labeled design inspiration images (minimum 10)
-2. PDF export of Google Slides Presentation of design inspiration
-3. Minimum 10 Thumbnail Ideation Sketches
-4. Minimum 5 larger refined Ideation Sketches
-5. 1 Larger Final Sketch of Design with dimensions
-6. Minimum of 2 photos of scale Cardboard Model

-# Project Resources

-CIA Fab Studios Online Store - [https://my.cia.edu/ICS/Student/Supply_Store/Fabrication_Studios/Wood/](https://my.cia.edu/ICS/Student/Supply_Store/Fabrication_Studios/Wood/)

-The Fab Studios sells pre-cut half sheets of 1/2" and 3/4" plywood.
-You can purchase it online at the Fab Studios' online store on myCIA.

 ## Grading Rubric